scuba-dev/13F/index.md

-## List of 13F Securities in Excel format
+## List of 13F Securities in Excel / CSV format

 ### 2020